Last Updated: November 27, 2023

 Customer agrees that, except as otherwise provided by this DPA, the Customer is responsible for its secure use of the Services, including securing its account authentication credentials, protecting the security of Personal Information when in transit to and from the Service(s) and taking any appropriate steps to securely encrypt or backup any Personal Information processed in connection with the Services.

-Upon written request from Customer, Superhuman shall provide written responses (on a confidential basis) to reasonable requests for information from Customer in relation to Superhuman's processing of Personal Information, as long as Customer does not exercise this right more than once in any 12-month rolling period.
+Upon written request from Customer and no more than once annually, Superhuman shall provide the required information reasonably necessary to demonstrate compliance with the obligations of Applicable Data Protection Laws and this DPA.
 Customer may also exercise such audit right in the event Customer is expressly requested or required to provide this information to a data protection authority, or Superhuman has experienced a Security Incident, or on another reasonably similar basis.

 Customer is responsible for handling any requests or complaints from Data Subjects with respect to their Personal Information processed by Superhuman.
 Customer shall delete from the Services all Personal Information (except where such information has been anonymized or de-identified) for which it has received a verified request for deletion from the relevant individuals or applicable data protection authorities relating to the processing of Personal Information under the Agreement.

-Superhuman will notify Customer as soon as practicable, unless prohibited by applicable law, if Superhuman receives any such requests or complaints.
+Superhuman will notify Customer as soon as practicable, unless prohibited by applicable law, if Superhuman (i) receives a request, complaint or other inquiry regarding the processing of Personal Information from a Data Subject or supervisory authority, (ii) receives a binding or non-binding request to disclose Personal Information from law enforcement, courts or any government body, (iii) is subject to a legal obligation that requires Superhuman to process Personal Information in contravention of Customer's instructions, or (iv) is otherwise unable to comply with Applicable Data Protection Laws or this DPA.
 For the avoidance of doubt, Superhuman may communicate, without restriction, with a regulatory or judicial body or a Data Subject if it is not reasonably apparent on the face of the communication to which customer of Superhuman the request relates to.

-Customer acknowledges that the Services provide the Customer with a number of controls that the Customer may use to retrieve, correct, delete or restrict Personal Information, which Customer may use to assist it in connection with its obligations under Applicable Data Protection Laws and to respond to requests from Data Subjects or applicable data protection authorities.
+Customer acknowledges that the Services provide the Customer with a number of controls that the Customer may use to retrieve, correct, delete or restrict Personal Information, which Customer may use to assist it in connection with its obligations under Applicable Data Protection Laws and to respond to requests from Data Subjects or applicable Supervisory Authorities.

 Superhuman will assist with conducting any legally required data protection impact assessments (including subsequent consultation with applicable data protection authorities), if so required by applicable law, taking into account the nature of processing and the information available to Superhuman.
 Superhuman may charge a reasonable fee for any such assistance, as permitted by Applicable Data Protection Laws.